System Design Space

 Recommendations

-Build quality gates into CI: static analysis, typing, tests, and dependency checks.
+Build quality gates into the workflow.
+Quality checks should cover static analysis, typing, tests, vulnerabilities, and outdated dependencies.

 References